Video Analytics

 Use the Date Selector to set the time range you want to analyze:

-Based on the dates selected, you will see Total Plays, Uniques Visitor Plays, and the date Last Visited.
+Based on the dates selected, you will see Total Plays, Unique Visitor Plays, and the Last Visited date.
 You will also see the Lifetime Plays for your specified video.

 A table with individual viewer data is also included.
 This table provides the following information: